darkquasar/darkquasar.github.io/_posts/2017-10-15-THL02-Events_Threats_Incidents.md

 > TL;DR (*lol*;) We have often heard about "alert fatigue", and as you will see, this fatigue is very real and can happen as a result of badly managed event flows or the lack of a structure for the meaningful extraction of actionable data.
 And before you say it: you are right, it's people that make a difference here, not technology.

 ### Indicator of Compromise (IOC)
+> "What is a realtion?
+It is what makes us pass from a given impression or idea to the idea of something that is not presently given...
+Casuality requires that I go from something that is given to me to the idea of something that has never been given to me, that isn't even giveable in experience" (Gilles Deleuze, "Hume", Pure Immanence: Essays on A Life)

 Collecting millions of events per second doesn't make much sense unless we actually **do something** with them.
 There are essentially three main ways of extracting meaningful information out of this flow of events.
 Unfortunately not many know how to do this and take an approach of *sending everything everywhere* which exponentially contributes to noise generation and alert fatigue.
 Succintly:

 1. Risk assessment and policy definitions.
 By doing this, you define which areas of your network carry the highest value in terms of sensitive data.
 You also define which entry vectors could pose risks to such data and which techniques can be leveraged to achieve this purpose.
 Consequently, you then use this information to define which logs you require in order to create a web of detection around designated system areas (for example user logons).
 This method is basically a top-down approach where you beginn with a high overview assessment of your systems and work your way down to the TTPs (*Tactics, Techniques and Procedures*)[https://attack.mitre.org/wiki/Main_Page] level.